William Deverell, PhD, Professor of History

 Deverell has authored or co-authored more than two dozen books, chapters, and articles on California and the West addressing topics in political, social, ethnic, and environmental history.
 Currently at work on a book exploring the history of the post-Civil War American West, he recently published the Blackwell Companion to California with David Igler and the Blackwell Companion to Los Angeles with Greg Hise.
 He is also co-editing the Encyclopedia of California for UC Press.
 He is director of The Huntington-USC Institute on California and the West, a center for scholarly investigation of the history and culture of California and the American West.
 ICW draws on the resources of the University of Southern California and the Huntington Library to build an innovative collaboration between a research university and a research library.

-Peter Westwick, PhD, Assistant Professor (Research)
+Peter Westwick, PhD, Assistant Professor (Research) of History

 University of Southern California & Director of the Aerospace History Project, Huntington-USC Institute on California and the West